aurelia-ui-toolkits/aurelia-kendoui-bridge/sample/src/help/docs/about-this-app/how-to-use-this-app.md

 </p>

 <p>

-**Observe** that the button control. just like the autocomplete control are HTML native elements and that KendoUI Aurelia bridge adds several custom attributes (`k-enable`, `k-icon` that are bound to [KendoUI button "matching native properties" ](http://docs.telerik.com/kendo-ui/api/javascript/ui/button).
+**Observe** that the button control, just like the autocomplete control are HTML native elements and that KendoUI Aurelia bridge adds several custom attributes (`k-enable`, `k-icon` that are bound to [KendoUI button](http://docs.telerik.com/kendo-ui/api/javascript/ui/button)  "matching native properties" .
 Note also the definition of the event triggers that are activating the code in the view model:

 </p>

 <br>